journeyman-cc/smeagol/resources/public/content/Introduction.md

 * Mechanism to add users through the user interface;
 * Mechanism to change passwords through the user interface;

+## License

+Copyright © 2014 Simon Brooke.
+Licensed under the GNU General Public License, version 2.0 or (at your option) any later version.

 ## Editing the framing content

 You can edit the [[\_left-bar]], the [[\_edit-left-bar]], and the [[\_header]].